Melbourne Storm: 2011–2012: Rebuild and Premiership success

-Following the salary cap scandal the club needed to shed a number of players and rebuild.
+Following the salary cap scandal, the club needed to shed a number of players and rebuild.
 They managed this successfully and over the next two years the Storm returned to the top of the ladder.
 In 2011 the club won what, after the salary cap penalties, was considered the club's first Minor Premiership and that season also included a club record twelve consecutive wins, however, Melbourne fell just short the grand final, losing the preliminary final against New Zealand.
-Billy Slater won the Dally M Medal, and Craig Bellamy and Cameron Smith also won awards on Dally M Medal night.
+At the 2011 Dally M Awards night, Billy Slater won the Dally M Medal, with Craig Bellamy and Cameron Smith also winning Coach of the year and Captain of the year respectively.

 In 2012 the club started very strongly with nine consecutive wins, the club's best start to a season up to that time.
 A five-game losing streak between Rounds 16 and 21 (the club's second worst losing streak to that time) saw them fall from the top of the ladder.
 However, from Round 22 forward they recovered their winning form and finished the regular season with five straight wins, ending the regular season in second place on the table.
 Storm began their finals campaign with a 24–6 win over South Sydney Rabbitohs.
 Storm played its fifth Preliminary Final in six years, this time defeating Manly-Warringah Sea Eagles 40–12 at AAMI Park.
 Following this they went on to claim their second official Premiership defeating the Canterbury-Bankstown Bulldogs 14 – 4 in the Grand Final.